-The Swarm45 can be setup and operational anywhere in the world in under 5 minutes giving impressively high data rates for its compact size.
+The Swarm45 can be assembled in 90 seconds and operational anywhere in the world in 240 seconds, giving impressively high data rates for its compact size.
 Lightweight and ultra portable, the whole system can be packed into one case which can be carried as airline hand baggage.

 It is operational on Global Xpress, Avanti, Thor and other high-throughput Ka-Band satellites and can also be configured to operate at Ku and X-Band frequencies.

 Pointing is easy and fast and the system provides superior satellite connectivity and low power consumption.
 Designed around the PIM (Paradigm Interface Module) terminal controller, the integrated audio and visual pointing aids mean that acquiring the satellite is intuitive, quick and tool-free.
 View the Swarm45 video for a closer look at the terminal and for visuals on its quick setup and straightforward pointing.